 It is not unusual to feel all sorts of emotions: sadness, rejection, anger, embarrassment, elation, anxiety, excitement, guilt, remorse – or pretty much all of these at the same time.
-This assortment of feelings often shows up randomly, off and on, after a bad breakup, making you ask yourself over and over again, “How long does it take to get over a breakup?”
+This assortment of feelings often shows up randomly, off and on, after a bad breakup, making you ask yourself over and over again, “how long does heartbreak last for someone who genuinely loved their ex?”

-Here, we look at some tried and tested tips to help you get through the end of a relationship.
+Here, let me share some tips to help me to went through the end of a toxic relationship.
 You must learn how to heal from a breakup, and how long it takes to do this.
 Some of these suggestions are simple, while some may take a bit of work to recover from a breakup.

 As we mentioned above, the feelings that you experience at the end of a relationship can be very similar to grief.
 Grief is being upset about losing someone – and that’s exactly what a relationship is.
 Learning how to heal from a breakup is like learning how to deal with the loss of a loved one in death.